OpenBCI/Documentation/docs/05ThirdParty/00-ThirdPartyLanding.md

 It can be connected to the [Ganglion](https://shop.openbci.com/collections/frontpage/products/pre-order-ganglion-board), [Cyton](https://shop.openbci.com/collections/frontpage/products/cyton-biosensing-board-8-channel), or any Arduino board to easily obtain your heart rate using [photoplethysmogram (PPG)](https://en.wikipedia.org/wiki/Photoplethysmogram).

+## ThinkPulse Active Electrodes

+We are very excited to partner with Conscious Labs to offer this affordable, high-quality biosensing kit to our community.
+The ThinkPulse™ kit offers research-grade dry AND active electrode EEG sensors at an unprecedented price point and comfort level.

 ## Wifi Shield